Promotional video production

 Golf course filming

 Before filming, my client asked me to film across two days (instead of just the one day originally planned) to capture some additional activities.
 These included young people being taught how to play golf and also some professional tuition of adult learners.
 On the two filming days, the weather was perfect for my filming around the course and ideal for the drone operator with sunny blue skies and light winds.
 The drone operator captured some great footage, and I filmed a mixture of real-time and slow-motion footage of the course and various activities across the two days.

 Once the filming had taken place, I considered in more detail how best I could edit such a variety of shots together for this golf club video production.
 Since my client had indicated that no interviews were required to be featured, I suggested the addition of a voiceover script to knit the various elements of the film together in a logical way.
 I then composed a script to include some detailed information taken from the golf club’s website.
 Once I had written the script, I sent it to my client to check I had covered all aspects required.
 After receiving my client’s approval of the script, I recorded the voiceover myself and then used it to edit the best of all the visuals to match the audio.
 I then selected and added a suitably licensed music track and also the new logos provided for the golf club since its change of ownership.

 Golf club video production

 This golf club video production now beautifully promotes the Chipstead golf club and course situated in the green and gentle North Downs.
-The addition of the drone shots helps to show the course looking at its very best within beautiful surrounds.
+The drone shots also help show the course looking at its very best within beautiful surroundings.
 The aerial views also help communicate its convenient and stunning location.
 I really enjoyed working with the golf club staff and the drone operator in producing, filming and editing this video which was commissioned to support the golf clubs re-branding.
 If you would like any help with any aspects of your own video production, please get in touch.